 No deletions of the Miller-Dieker critical region were identified in 20 patient specimens from peripheral blood, tissue, or amniotic fluid with a normal karyotype or FISH telomere analysis results.

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature

-1. Van Dyke DL, Wiktor A: Clinical cytogenetics.
+1. Van Dyke DL, Wiktor A: Chapter 26: Clinical cytogenetics.
 In Laboratory Medicine.
 Second edition.
-Chapter 26.
 Edited by K McClatchey.
-Baltimore, Williams & Wilkins, 2002
+Baltimore, Williams and Wilkins, 2002

 2. Jones K: Miller-Dieker syndrome (Lissencephaly syndrome).
 In Smith's Recognizable Patterns of Human Malformation.
 Fifth edition.
 Philadelphia, WB Saunders Company, 1997

 3. Cardoso C, Leventer RJ, Ward HL, et al: Refinement of a 400 kb critical region allows genotypic differentiation between isolated lissencephaly, Miller-Dieker syndrome, and other phenotypes secondary to deletions of 17p13.3.
 Am J Hum Genet 2003;72:918-930